2021 National League Division Series: San Francisco vs. Los Angeles

-This was the first postseason match-up between the Dodgers and Giants and a continuation of the tight divisional race between the two rivals, which saw the Giants win a franchise-record 107 games and the Dodgers tie theirs at 106 wins.
+This was the first postseason match-up in the history of the Dodgers-Giants rivalry and a continuation of the tight divisional race between the two rivals, which saw the Giants win a franchise-record 107 games and the Dodgers tie theirs at 106 wins.
 The Dodgers and Giants divisional race became only the fourth time a pair of 100 win teams in the same division were separated by one game, the others being: 1915 Red Sox/Tigers; 1962 Giants/Dodgers; and 1993 Braves/Giants.
 The Giants won the season series, 10–9.

 There had been no prior postseason match-ups between the two rivals in the modern era, but they had previously met with high stakes on the line.
 When the teams were located in New York, they met in the 1951 National League tie-breaker series, due to both teams finishing with identical win–loss records of 96–58.
 It is most famous for the walk-off home run hit by Bobby Thomson of the Giants in the deciding game, which has come to be known as baseball's "Shot Heard 'Round the World".
 In California, and with identical 101–61 records after 162 games, the teams met with a pennant on the line in the 1962 National League tie-breaker series.
 The Giants closed out the series in Game 3 with a 6–4 victory to clinch their first pennant in San Francisco.

 There were various connections between the two clubs, mainly due to the presence of the Giants' president of baseball operations, Farhan Zaidi.
 Zaidi was the Dodgers' general manager from 2014 to 2018.
 Giants manager Gabe Kapler was the Dodgers' director of player development from 2014 to 2017, where he had a hand in helping develop many of the Dodgers' homegrown players.

-Additionally, managers Gabe Kapler and Dave Roberts were both members of the famed curse-breaking 2004 Red Sox.
+Additionally, managers Gabe Kapler and Dave Roberts were both members of the famed curse-breaking 2004 Red Sox (Roberts had been the pinch-runner who tied Game 4 of the ALCS, running for Kevin Millar who had walked).

 The Dodgers and Giants 213 combined regular season wins were the most in MLB postseason series history, beating out the 1998 World Series between the 114–48 Yankees and 98–64 Padres (212 combined victories).